-Hibiclens, the #1 pharmacist-recommended antibacterial soap,1 begins to kill germs on contact2 and continues to work for 24 hours.3 Use Hibiclens as part of your post-operative skin care plan.
+Hibiclens, the #1 pharmacist-recommended antibacterial soap,1 begins to kill germs on contact.2 Use Hibiclens as part of your post-operative skin care plan.

 A surgical site infection (SSI) is an infection that occurs after surgery in the part of the body where the surgery took place.4 Most patients do not develop an infection, and if they do, most are not serious and involve only the skin.
 However, some SSIs can become serious if they spread to deeper tissues and organs.

-Here are some tips from the CDC to help avoid getting an SSI:4
+Here are some tips from the CDC to help avoid getting an SSI:3

 - Follow your healthcare team’s instructions for proper wound care; make sure you understand how to care for your wound before you leave the hospital